Mpakwithi dialect: Vowels

 Mpakwithi has the most vowels of any Australian language, with 16–17.
 It also is the only Australian language to have nasal vowels.

 Consonants

 While other Anguthimri dialects and Northern Paman languages have three fricatives, /β ð ɣ/, Mpakwithi has a fourth, /ʒ/.
 Its origin is uncertain.
 This is an extremely rare sound in Australian languages.

+The flap /ɾ/ may occasionally also be heard as a trill [r].

+Sounds [s, ʃ] may also occur, but only rarely and in a small amount of words.
+The phonemic status is uncertain.